 Contracts, documents and policies from several other areas should also be obtained regardless of the reporting status of the client.
 First of all, you should request and obtain copies of "boilerplate" contracts and terms and conditions that are continuously used in business relationships with employees, vendors and customers.
 For example, you should make sure that you look at the company's employee confidentiality and assignment of inventions agreement and the company's personnel handbook and policies.
 Also review the company's standard terms and conditions of sale and purchase on its invoices and purchase orders.
 Second, you should make sure that you review the minutes of the board of directors and the charters of each of the committees established by the board, particularly the audit and corporate governance committees.
 You should also seek and obtain background information on each of the directors and senior managers including resumes and, the case of management, a timeline of their progress and advancement within the company.
 Third, you should ask for copies of communications with the company's outside auditors regarding legal matters over the last few years.
 Finally, you should make sure that you review the company's recent press releases and copies of promotional materials that the company regularly disseminates to the public regarding its products and services.

-Alan S. Gutterman is the founder and principal of Gutterman Law & Business (http://www.alangutterman.com), a leading provider of timely and practical legal and business information for attorneys, other professionals and executives in the form of books, online content, newsletters, programs, training and consulting services.
-His publications are available on the West Web site or at Westlaw Next at Business Counselor.
+Alan S. Gutterman is the founder and principal of Gutterman Law & Business, a leading provider of timely and practical legal and business information.
+His publications are available through Thomson Reuters or at Westlaw Next at Business Counselor.